Stretching for Flexibility

 Half side splits was one of my favorite substitute stretch for full side splits.

 Doing yoga for flexibility can leave the body in a fragile state unless you reactivate muscles that have just been stretched.
-I find this especially true after deep hip stretches.
+I find this especially true after deep hip flexor stretches.
 (It's also true for shoulder stretches.)